About Me

 Parhelion and partial parhelic circle, 2016; J. Rice

-I had great fun teaching a variety of astronomy and physics laboratory and lecture courses from 2009-2018 as a graduate teaching assistant and adjunct instructor.
-Currently I do not have any teaching duties as a postdoctoral research associate.
+I had great fun teaching a variety of astronomy and physics laboratory and lecture courses from 2009-2025 as a graduate teaching assistant, adjunct instructor, and an assistant professor.
+Currently I do not have any teaching duties in the United States Space Force.

-My teaching experience is segmented into three time periods: as a graduate teaching assistant at Montana State University in Bozeman, MT, as an adjunct instructor of physics at Miami University in Oxford, OH, and as a graduate teaching assistant at the University of Nevada, Las Vegas in Las Vegas, NV.
+My teaching experience is segmented into four time periods: as a graduate teaching assistant at Montana State University in Bozeman, MT, as an adjunct instructor of physics at Miami University in Oxford, OH, as a graduate teaching assistant at the University of Nevada, Las Vegas in Las Vegas, NV, and as an assistant professor at Southwestern Adventist University in Keene, TX.
 I have taught the following:

 University of Nevada, Las Vegas: 2013-2018